pabloferz/GeometricTransforms.jl/README.md

 [NIntegration.jl](https://github.com/pabloferz/NIntegration.jl), to find out the integral of the function `f` within the region bounded by the surface of the shape `s`.

+It also extends the `Base` method `in` to determine if a point in three dimensions lies within the volume defined by each object.

 ## Installation